reillypascal/personalsite-ssg/pages/posts/2025/01/blog-tag-game.md

   - webdev
 ---

 I'm a fan of nostalgic internet trends.
 We're hitting a point where things like Tumblr tag games (i.e., another user tags you in a list of questions about your interests) are starting to feel nostalgic.
-As [avas.space](https://blog.avas.space) suggests in [this post](https://blog.avas.space/bear-blog-challenge/), I think it could be fun to bring those games to blogging. and I'll be responding to her post today.
+As [avas.space](https://blog.avas.space) suggests in [this post](https://blog.avas.space/bear-blog-challenge/), I think it could be fun to bring those games to blogging, and I'll be responding to her post today.
 I've also seen other bloggers I follow such as [Manuel Moreale](https://manuelmoreale.com/blog-questions-challenge) do this.

 Ava's original post was aimed at the [Bear](https://bearblog.dev/) blogging platform and references that in the questions, but I use [Eleventy](https://www.11ty.dev/), so I made this more general.
 My slight paraphrase of her questions: